torch down roof repaired with spray foam

 • There’s been at least annual maintenance on the roof

-You can install a roof coating system over your existing torch down roof and avoid the costly complete tear-off.
+You can install a roof coating system over your existing torch-down roof, avoiding the costly complete tear-off.

 This is because roof coating systems are considered “maintenance” and not another “roofing system”.
-The cost for a coating system used to be $2 – $4 per square foot in the Summer of 2021, but with product and labor shortages, the cost can be much higher.
+The cost for a coating system is $3.50 – $7 per square foot.

 What happens if you only have one roofing system installed?